To make things as straightforward as possible, it would be great if you have the following to hand for all applicants:

 - The rental income must cover 145% of the mortgage interest and this will be calculated in one of the following ways:

-- All products, with the exception of five year fixed rate, will be calculated at the product rate +2% or a notional rate of 5.50%, whichever is higher.
+- Two and three year fixed rate products will be calculated at the product rate +2% or a notional rate of 5.50%, whichever is higher.

 - If there is a rental shortfall between 100% and 145%, we will consider your personal income to cover this.
 Personal income is not considered for BTL portfolio landlords, LTVs greater than 75%, or where the term extends beyond 75 years of age.